MikeWangWZHL/MikeWangWZHL.github.io/_pages/about.md

 My Research
 ------
 My research focuses on building large multimodal models (LMMs) and LMM-brained agents with human-like perception and reasoning.
-I aim to equip these models with the capability for system-2 reasoning, as well as long-term, personalized decision-making in dynamic and complex environments.
+I aim to equip these models with the capability for system-2 reasoning, as well as efficient decision-making in dynamic and complex environments.
 For my most recent publications, please check my [Google Scholar](https://scholar.google.com/citations?user=arzvOlgAAAAJ&hl=en).

 Selected Publications
 ------